The London Screenwriters’ Festival is an annual three day conference for screenwriters.

 You can see the actors and directors who will work on your scripts, here.

-Other popular sessions include… Script Chat
+Other workshops include… Script Chat

 After each session, speakers are invited to meet delegates in round table sessions that we call ‘Script Chats’.